TL;DR

 Kafka operations consume three scarce resources:

-Time — Engineering teams spend cycles debugging lags, tuning partitions, and handling version upgrades instead of shipping features.
+Time: Engineering teams spend cycles debugging lags, tuning partitions, and handling version upgrades instead of shipping features.

-Talent — Kafka expertise is rare.
+Talent: Kafka expertise is rare.
 Organizations often build small “platform teams” whose main goal is to keep the cluster stable.

-Trust — Every manual operational task introduces risk.
+Trust: Every manual operational task introduces risk.
 One misconfigured broker or retention policy can cascade into downtime or data loss.

+The result is a hidden tax on innovation.
 For every hour spent on Kafka Operations, there’s an hour not spent improving the product.

 Managed Kafka: The First Step Forward